-The year 2021 finds Indiana in the perhaps enviable position of hosting the entire NCAA Championship Tournament.
+It's time once again for March Madness!
+The year 2021 found Indiana in the perhaps enviable position of hosting the entire NCAA Championship Tournament - an unusual situation created by the lingering COVID pandemic.
+Of course, Indy and it's surrounding area was up for the challenge!
 Long known as a "basketball state," Indiana has what some might consider to be more than its fair share of great basketball-related places to visit, famous Hoosier coaches and players, and legendary high school basketball gymnasiums.
-Our friends and colleagues at Visit Indiana have been hard at work putting these statewide stories together for tournament attendees and fans across the country.
+Our friends and colleagues at Visit Indiana put together some fantastic statewide stories to highlight Indiana's basketball heritage for tournament attendees and fans across the country.
 We thought we'd bring the focus a bit closer to home here in Morgan County.

 Like most of the state, basketball heritage runs deep in Morgan County.
 Here are a few of our favorite local hoops related sites, stories and people.